Word Mark vs. Design Mark

 When You Want More

-Trademarks are registered as word marks, design marks, or both.
-The registration choice impacts what protections the mark receives and how flexible you can be in the ways the mark is used.
+Trademarks are typically registered as word marks, design marks, or both.
+The registration choice impacts what protections the trademark receives and how flexible you can be in the ways the mark is used.
 Keep reading to learn more about the nuances of word marks and design marks.

-The Difference Between Words Marks and Design Marks
+The Difference Between Word Marks and Design Marks

 Where word marks are protected for their lettering alone, design marks receive protection for stylized elements as well.
 The result is that word mark protection is typically more broad, while design mark protection is more specific.

 These differences impact the way each type of trademark can be used.
 Since word marks only protect characters, the lettering can be used in conjunction with any type of design while retaining trademark rights.
 Conversely, design marks protect the design exactly as it was submitted to the United States Patent and Trademark Office.
 Variations of the design will generally not be protected.